 Fort Walton Beach is not only known for its beautiful coastline but also for a variety of attractions that highlight the area’s culture, history, and outdoor activities.
 Here are some notable attractions near Fort Walton Beach –

-• Gulfarium Marine Adventure Park: Located in Fort Walton Beach, this marine park features interactive exhibits and shows featuring dolphins, sea lions, and other marine life.
-It’s a fun and educational experience for families and animal lovers.
+- Gulfarium Marine Adventure Park: Gulfarium Marine Adventure Park in Fort Walton Beach is a marine attraction featuring interactive exhibits and shows with dolphins, sea lions, and other marine animals.
+Gulfarium Marine Adventure Park offers a fun and educational experience for families and wildlife lovers.

-• Air Force Armament Museum: Situated near Eglin Air Force Base, this museum showcases the history of air armament and features a collection of aircraft, missiles, and military memorabilia.
-Admission is free, making it an excellent stop for history enthusiasts.
+- Air Force Armament Museum: Air Force Armament Museum, located near Eglin Air Force Base, showcases the history of air armament with an impressive collection of aircraft, missiles, and military artifacts.
+Air Force Armament Museum offers free admission and is a great destination for aviation and history enthusiasts.

-• Henderson Beach State Park: Just a short drive from Fort Walton Beach, this state park offers pristine beaches, nature trails in Northern Florida, and picnic areas.
-It’s a great place for hiking, fishing, and enjoying the natural beauty of Florida’s coastline.
+- Henderson Beach State Park: Henderson Beach State Park, a short drive from Fort Walton Beach, is known for its pristine beaches, nature trails in Northern Florida, and scenic picnic areas.
+Henderson Beach State Park is a popular spot for hiking, fishing, and enjoying Florida’s beautiful coastline.

 Where to Eat in Fort Walton Beach